 Tired of wearing men’s work pants that didn’t fit, Calhoun designed pants that would fit, function and flatter working women.
 Red Ants Pants are made in the USA and that will not change.
 Red Ants Pants is based out of White Sulphur Springs, Montana where the storefront, distribution center, and international headquarters all reside in an historic saddle shop.
 Known for their grass roots marketing efforts, including ‘Tour de Pants,’ the direct sales business model is proving effective.

 To show support for the hard-working side of Montana and beyond, the Red Ants Pants Foundation was born in 2011.
 The Foundation supports women’s leadership, working family farms and ranches, and rural communities – the three things most important to Calhoun and the Red Ants Pants Community.
 That same year the Foundation launched its first program – the Red Ants Pants Music Festival.
 In 2011 over 6,000 fans came to celebrate rural Montana in a cow pasture.
 Over the years, attendees have enjoyed headliners including Merle Haggard, Emmylou Harris, Dwight Yoakam, Wynonna Judd, and Keb’ Mo.
-The festival continues its success into its ninth year on July 25-28, 2019 aiming to improve upon the authentic, rich community culture the 18,000 attendees enjoyed during the record-setting 2018 festival.
+The festival continues its success into its tenth year on July 23-26, 2020 aiming to improve upon the authentic, rich community culture the 16,000 attendees enjoyed during the 2019 festival.

 Calhoun’s grit has brought her enterprises national recognition over the years – in 2018 she was named to the Montana Business Hall of Fame and the Festival received the prestigious 2018 Event of the Year award from the Montana Office of Tourism and Business Development.
 In 2016, featured in The New York Times and The Huffington Post.
 In 2015, selected as one of only 100 businesses nationwide to participate in the Small Business Majority’s Small Business Leadership Summit in Washington, DC.
 In 2012, named the National Women in Business Champion for the Small Business Administration.
 In 2011, invited by President Obama to attend a White House forum on jobs and economic development after serving as a US Delegate to the APEC Women in Business Summit in San Francisco.
 Closer to home, she was honored when Governor Schweitzer named her the 2011 Entrepreneur of the Year for the State of Montana.
 Calhoun and her company have been featured in many national publications including Entrepreneur, National Geographic, Delta Sky, Country Woman, and Sunset.